mozilla/DeepSpeech/doc/USING.rst

 The process for training an acoustic model is described in :ref:`training-docs`.
 In particular, fine tuning a release model using your own data can be a good way to leverage relatively smaller amounts of data that would not be sufficient for training a new model from scratch.
 See the :ref:`fine tuning and transfer learning sections <training-fine-tuning>` for more information. :ref:`Data augmentation <training-data-augmentation>` can also be a good way to increase the value of smaller training sets.

 Creating your own external scorer from text data is another way that you can adapt the model to your specific needs.
-The process and tools used to generate an external scorer package are described in :ref:`scorer-scripts` and an overview of how the external scorer is used by DeepSpeech to perform inference is available in :ref:`decoder-docs`.
+The process and tools used to generate an external scorer package are described in :ref:`scorer-scripts` and an overview of how the external scorer is used by Mozilla Voice STT to perform inference is available in :ref:`decoder-docs`.
 Generating a smaller scorer from a single purpose text dataset is a quick process and can bring significant accuracy improvements, specially for more constrained, limited vocabulary applications.

 Model compatibility
 ^^^^^^^^^^^^^^^^^^^

-DeepSpeech models are versioned to keep you from trying to use an incompatible graph with a newer client after a breaking change was made to the code.
+Mozilla Voice STT models are versioned to keep you from trying to use an incompatible graph with a newer client after a breaking change was made to the code.
 If you get an error saying your model file version is too old for the client, you should either upgrade to a newer model release, re-export your model from the checkpoint using a newer version of the code, or downgrade your client if you need to use the old model and can't re-export it.

 .. _py-usage: